siv2r/bip-frost-signing/README.md

 ### Test Vectors & Reference Code

-We provide a naive, highly inefficient, and non-constant time [pure Python 3 reference implementation of the group public key tweaking, nonce generation, partial signing, and partial signature verification algorithms](./reference/reference.py).
+We provide a naive, highly inefficient, and non-constant time [pure Python 3 reference implementation of the threshold public key tweaking, nonce generation, partial signing, and partial signature verification algorithms](./reference/reference.py).

 Standalone JSON test vectors are also available in the [same directory](./reference/vectors/), to facilitate porting the test vectors into other implementations.